- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

-- Print out copies of My Monthly Period & Symptom Tracker.
+- Print copies of My-Monthly-Period-and-Symptom-Tracker.

 - Make a check mark in the appropriate box (or boxes) for each day of the month.
 If you don’t have any flow or any symptoms on any given day, leave the box empty.
 Refer to the Blood Flow Key at the bottom for “Flow” definitions.

 - The numbers at the top are the same as the dates in one month.
-Some months don’t have 31 days, you may leave some boxes empty.
+Some months don’t have 31 days, so you may leave some boxes empty.

 - Remember to bring My Monthly Period & Symptom Tracker with you to your medical appointments.